openzipkin-attic/docker-zipkin/README.md

 To see specific traces in the UI, select "zipkin-server" in the dropdown and then click the "Find Traces" button.

+### MySQL

+The default docker-compose configuration defined in `docker-compose.yml` is backed by MySQL.
+This configuration starts `zipkin`, `zipkin-mysql` and `zipkin-dependencies` (cron job) in their own containers.

 ### Cassandra

-The default docker-compose configuration defined in `docker-compose.yml` is backed by a single-node Cassandra.
-This configuration starts `zipkin`, `zipkin-cassandra` and `zipkin-dependencies` (cron job) in their own containers.

-### MySQL

 The docker-compose configuration can be extended to use MySQL instead of Cassandra, using the `docker-compose-mysql.yml` file.
 That file employs [docker-compose overrides](https://docs.docker.com/compose/extends/#multiple-compose-files) to swap out one storage container for another.

-To start the MySQL-backed configuration, run:
+To start the Cassandra-backed configuration, run:

-    $ docker-compose -f docker-compose.yml -f docker-compose-mysql.yml up
+    $ docker-compose -f docker-compose.yml -f docker-compose-cassandra.yml up

 ### Elasticsearch

-The docker-compose configuration can be extended to use Elasticsearch instead of Cassandra, using the `docker-compose-elasticsearch.yml` file.
+The docker-compose configuration can be extended to use Elasticsearch instead of MySQL, using the `docker-compose-elasticsearch.yml` file.
 That file employs [docker-compose overrides](https://docs.docker.com/compose/extends/#multiple-compose-files) to swap out one storage container for another.